Mountain Goat Management Plan/Environmental Impact Statement (EIS)

 Where will goats be released?

 All release sites are at high elevations and are within areas currently or historically occupied by mountain goats.
-In 2018, mountain goats will only be released in non-wilderness release sites.
-WDFW plans to release the mountain goats at five selected sites in the Cascades this month.
-Two release areas are near mountain peaks south of the town of Darrington, on the Darrington District of the Mt.
-Baker-Snoqualmie National Forest (MBS).
-The others are near Mt.
-Index, on the Skykomish Ranger District of the MBS, Tower Peak in the Methow area of the Okanogan-Wenatchee National Forest, and the headwaters of the Cedar River Drainage, which is land owned by Seattle Public Utilities.
+For the July 2019 operation, WDFW plans to release the mountain goats at six sites in the Cascades.
+These release sites include the Chikamin area on the Okanogan-Wenatchee National Forest, Preacher Mountain on the Mt.
+Baker-Snoqualmie National Forest (MBS), and Hardscrabble Ridge on an inholding owned by Forterra.
+Two release areas are near mountain peaks south of the town of Darrington on the Darrington District of the MBS.
+The other is near Mt.
+Index on the Skykomish Ranger District of the MBS.

 How did you decide where to release the translocated goats?